 3 keys to mow like a pro

 Good mowing contributes to the appearance, health, and weed resistance of a lawn.
 There are three keys to quality mowing.

 1. Height: We recommend 3 to 3.5 inches.
+There is a rule in horticulture that says to mow often enough so that you never remove more than one-third of the grass height at any one mowing.
 Taller mowed turf will grow deeper roots, have more leaf area to manufacture food, and provide more cover over the soil, keeping roots cooler and helping prevent weed germination.

-2. Frequency: We recommend mowing often enough so that only leaf tissue is cut.
-When grass grows tall between mowings, the stems elongate, and stem tissue is cut during mowing causing a lower quality, stemy turf.
-We recommend mowing twice weekly or on a 4 to 5 day schedule.
+2. Frequency: For a high-quality dense turf, mow frequently.
+We want to encourage everyone not to mow on a once-a-week basis; rather mowing frequency should be dictated by the grass' growth rate.
+We recommend mowing often enough so that only leaf tissue is cut.
+When grass grows tall between mowings, the stems elongate, and stem tissue is cut during mowing causing a lower quality, stem-filled turf.
+We recommend mowing twice weekly or on a 4- to 5-day schedule.

 3. Sharp Blade: We recommend sharpening the mower blade every six weeks for the average homeowner.
 The easiest way to stay on schedule with blade sharpening is to buy an extra blade.
 This allows plenty of time for taking the dull blade in for sharpening.
 Also be aware that many new blades do not come sharpened, for safety reasons.